Yoga and pubs

 Bondi beach Australia

-One reply on “Yoga and pubs ”
+One response to “Yoga and pubs ”

 Very well said Zoe, also love the art.
 I remember Shirley Fletcher teaching,oh ! so elegant with her Turban,she had dreadful things happen.So very different these days🙏🙏🙏 On Thu, 16 Mar 2017 at 5:01 pm, BONDI YOGA THERAPY wrote: